ExodusOSS/bytes/Performance.md

 Notes:

 1. `Buffer.from` is separate because it is common to see `Buffer.from(uint8).toString(...`, despite that being a copy
+2. Firefox seems to be slow in native `toBase64`, hopefully should be fixed upstream.
+Not catastrophic though

 | Engine                | `@exodus/bytes` | `Buffer`  | `Buffer.from` | `base64-js` | `@scure/base` |
 | --------------------- | --------------- | --------- | ------------- | ----------- | ------------- |